ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 # Build, deploy, test and monitor a predictive machine learning model
 {: #create-deploy-retrain-machine-learning-model}
 This tutorial walks you through the process of building a predictive machine learning model, deploying the generated model as an API to be used in applications and testing the model.
-You will also learn how to create a new machine learning model using a notebook, all of this happening in an integrated and unified self-service experience on {{site.data.keyword.Bluemix_notm}}.
-You will then monitor the deployed model (using a notebook) with {{site.data.keyword.aios_full_notm}}.
+You will also learn how to create a Python function to wrap the deployed model using a notebook, all of this happening in an integrated and unified self-service experience on {{site.data.keyword.Bluemix_notm}}.
+You will then monitor the deployed function (using a notebook) with {{site.data.keyword.aios_full_notm}}.
 {:shortdesc}

 In this tutorial, the **Iris flower data set** is used for creating a machine learning model to classify species of flowers.